savant222/hello-world/README.md

 # hello-world
 my first repository

-This is my forst edit to the readme file
+This is my first edit to the readme file
 I am learning